ElizaBuff/Python--Election-Analysis/README.md

 ## Overview of Project
 ### Purpose of Project
-In this project, I demonstrated my proficiency with various features in Python and Visual Studio (VS) Code: create and add lists, create adn add keys and values to a dictonary, use decision statements to check a condition, apply membership and logical operators to decision statements, use repetition statements to iterate through a list or dictionary.
+In this project, I demonstrated my proficiency with various features in Python and Visual Studio (VS) Code: create and add lists, create and add keys and values to a dictonary, use decision statements to check a condition, apply membership and logical operators to decision statements, use repetition statements to iterate through a list or dictionary.
 To accomplish these goals, I was given a fictional situation and data set of approximatelly 40 thousand rows of data.
 ### Background of Project
 A Colorado Board of Elections employee has given the following tasks below to complete the election audit of a recent local congressional election.